Next Lesson - Gene Expression

 - Polygenic/Complex or Multifactorial

-We will go into explanations for the above inheritance patterns, along with punnet squares and pedigree charts below.
+We will go into explanations for the above inheritance patterns, along with Punnett squares and pedigree charts below.

 For an individual to be affected with an autosomal recessive disease, they must be a homozygous recessive (carrying two recessive alleles for the disease gene).
-Heterozygotes are unaffected as they have a dominant allele, but they are known as carriers, as they will have a 25% chance of passing on the diseased allele if they reproduce with another heterozygous carrier.
+Heterozygotes are unaffected as they have a dominant allele, but they are known as carriers.
+If two heterozygous carriers reproduce, each parent has a 50% chance of passing on the recessive allele, giving a 25% chance that the child will be affected.
 Two affected individuals for a particular disease (homozygotes) will only ever have affected offspring.
 Males and females are equally affected.
 An example of an autosomal recessive disease is Cystic Fibrosis.

 Figure: A punnet square showing autosomal recessive inheritance with two heterozygotes.
 Note that there is a 25% chance of the offspring being affected by the disease